Coinbase Review

 Step 2: Complete Verification (KYC)

-- Go to your account settings and find the verification section
+- Open account settings and select the verification section

 - Upload a valid government-issued ID - accepted documents include passport, driver's license, or national ID card